OpenEvalProject/evals/manuscripts/elife-59696/v2/manuscript.md

 These experimental and mathematical analyses suggest that effective inhibition can be accomplished by targeting several nodes belonging to different pathways within the same driver network.
 This will reduce the flow through multiple pathways of the network and its resulting output, decreasing the efficacy of the driver network.
 Reduction of overall output, however, creates a surplus signal that cannot be accommodated by other kinases within the network and, instead, is directed toward compensatory driver networks.
 Thus, it is important to keep the overall surplus dissipated among multiple nodes, and the surplus signal from each kinase below the threshold for activation of its compensatory network.
 Of note, since our goal is to suppress metastasis, this partial inhibition which leaves the growth network largely intact is still effective.
 Together, these studies suggest that (1) multi-kinase targeting is more effective than single kinase inhibition across different cells and environmental stimuli; and (2) low inhibitor doses are less likely than high inhibitor doses to trigger feedback activation of compensatory networks.

-## The BACH1/motility gene axis, targeted by RKIP and 4D-MAPKi, is associated with multiple cancers and metastasis suppressors
+### The BACH1/motility gene axis, targeted by RKIP and 4D-MAPKi, is associated with multiple cancers and metastasis suppressors

 To understand the clinical significance of the MAPK network suppressor (RKIP) and the MAPK network output (BACH1 and motility-related genes), we looked at their relative gene expression in the TCGA database.
 Remarkably, stratifying breast cancer patients by high RKIP (PEBP1) and low BACH1 expression or vice versa reveals a striking inverse association of RKIP with BACH1 and the motility-related genes in ~60% of patients (Figure 7A).
 These data suggest that the RKIP/BACH1/motility gene axis identifies breast cancer patients who would be therapeutic candidates for 4D-MAPKi treatment.
 Enrichment of the motility-related target genes identified in the present study extended beyond breast cancer.
 The same gene families were also inversely correlated with RKIP in other solid TCGA cancer types (Figure 7B,C) including pancreatic, ovarian, lung, head and neck, and colorectal.
 Of note, in cancers where no correlation to these specific motility-related genes was observed, we noticed a strong correlation to other members of the same gene families (Figure 7C).
 Finally, expression of other experimentally validated metastasis suppressors (BRMS1, ARGHDIA, NME1, and DRG1) (Zhao et al., 2015) also negatively correlated with motility-related gene sets (Figure 7D,E).
 These clinical analyses suggest that BACH1-regulated motility-related machinery is a hallmark of metastasis that is targeted by multiple physiological suppressors such as RKIP.

 ![Figure 7.](https://cdn.elifesciences.org/articles/59696/elife-59696-fig7-v2.jpg)

-**Figure 7.:** BACH1/motility gene axis, targeted by RKIP and 4D-MAPKi, is associated with multiple cancers and metastasis suppressors.(A) Expression of RKIP (PEBP1), BACH1, and the downstream motility genes in each TCGA BRCA patient (n = 1100), grouped by RKIP status.
+**Figure 7.:** (A) Expression of RKIP (PEBP1), BACH1, and the downstream motility genes in each TCGA BRCA patient (n = 1100), grouped by RKIP status.
 RKIP-high: z-score > 0.5 (n = 274), RKIP-low: z-score < −0.5 (n = 414), Others: −0.5 < z score<0.5 (n = 412).
 (B) Gene sets enriched with genes negatively correlated with RKIP across multiple TCGA cancer types.
 (C) Spearman correlation coefficients for BACH1 or motility genes relative to RKIP in TCGA cancers.
 Coefficient cutoff of −0.3 (coefficients between −0.3 and 0 were colored black).
 (D) Motility-related gene sets enriched for genes that negatively correlate with the indicated metastasis suppressors, but positively correlate with BACH1 in the TCGA BRCA set.
 (E) Spearman correlation coefficients for BACH1 or motility genes relative to RKIP (PEBP1) or other metastasis suppressors in TCGA BRCA.
 Coefficient cutoff of 0.3 in both positive and negative side.
 Coefficients between −0.3 and 0.3 were colored black.
 (F) Diagram summarizing the stress MAPK kinase N1 network that regulates metastasis in breast cancer.
 Stress activates a network of MAPKs that interact via crosstalk.
 RKIP and the RKIP-mimicking drug combo 4D-MAPKi reduce the signaling capacity of the entire network by targeting multiple nodes.
 This allows for effective reduction of the metastatic output of the network, measured by the expression of pro-metastatic BACH1 and its target motility genes.

 Taken together, our results show that stress as an input activates the core MAPK network, leading to induction of BACH1 expression as an output which in turn activates motility-related genes required for invasion and metastasis (Figure 7F).
 Inhibition of this network by metastasis suppressors such as RKIP or a low-dose four-drug combination effectively restricts expression of invasive genes and reduces the metastatic phenotype.